What Are Primates?

 Origin and evolution of primates

 About 40 million years ago, the first true apes appeared in Africa.
 These early apes were small, tree-dwelling animals with prehensile tails, stereoscopic vision, and forward-facing eyes.
-They evolved into a variety of forms and spread throughout Africa, Asia, and South America.
+They evolved into a variety of forms and spread throughout Africa, Asia, and South America, illustrating the adaptability of primates to new environments and ecological niches.

 You may be interested in this other article, where we explain what parallel evolution is.